2021 Immunity Superfoods List

 This immunity superfoods list will be updated as new information comes to light.
 Please feel free to share it with friends and family.

-Once again, please follow CDC advice and contact your local medical authorities if you show any symptoms of COVID‐19.
+Once again, please follow CDC advice and contact your local medical authorities if you experience any potential symptoms.